Serbia votes in double-header elections

 The contest comes less than two years after the last round of presidential and parliamentary polls, which saw Vucic and the SNS tighten their grip on power.

-Polling stations opened at 0600 GMT and close at 1900 GMT, with unofficial results due later in the evening.
+Polling stations are set to close at 1900 GMT, with unofficial results due later in the evening.